Reading time: 5 min.

 Finasteride is part of a family of drugs known as 5-alpha (5α) reductase inhibitors.
 5α reductases are enzymes that convert testosterone to dihydrotestosterone (DHT) in men.

 DHT is the hormone responsible for causing male pattern baldness.
-So by partially suppressing the effects of these enzymes, Finasteride reduces the amount of DHT that reaches the follicles.
+So by partially suppressing the effects of these enzymes, Finasteride reduces the amount of DHT that reaches the hair follicles.

 Propecia can work for women, but it’s not usually recommended as it can interfere with birth control medication and pregnancy.
 Learn more about Finasteride for women.